 He served as the president of BP Sakhalin prior to joining African Petroleum as Chief Operating Officer in October 2012 and was promoted to CEO in September 2015.
 Currently, he is a non-executive director at PetroNor.

-The firm added that it is cooperating fully with authorities and will continue to do so, in order to facilitate efficient completion of the investigations.
+The firm added that it was cooperating fully with authorities and would continue to do so, in order to facilitate the efficient completion of the investigations.

-In recent company news, PetroNor announced a successful one-year extension of its A4 offshore licence in The Gambia, which will allow it to progress farm-out discussions with potential partners.
+In recent company news, PetroNor announced a successful one-year extension of its A4 offshore licence in The Gambia, which would allow it to progress farm-out discussions with potential partners.